0xadri/notes-js/__intrvw_qs_07_fullstack.md

 ## What are some advantages of using an ORM?

-ORM (Object-relational mapper) allows us to
+ORM (Object-Relational Mapper) allows us to

 1. write less code to query the database